yuxuanzhuang/biomolecule-rep-in-Blender/README.md

 ## Current Implementation
 - Tube (of C-alpha trace)
-- Solvent Excluded Surface calculated by MSMS (https://ccsb.scripps.edu/msms/documentation/)
+- Solvent Excluded Surface calculated by MSMS (https://ccsb.scripps.edu/msms/documentation/) (currently not possible to draw for trajectories)